-North Shore Rescue is a founding organization for the provision of the Helicopter Flight Rescue Systems (or HFRS).
-HFRS is used to insert/extract rescuers into difficult terrain, as well as to extract stranded or injured patients.
+North Shore Rescue is a founding organization for the provision of the Helicopter Human External Cargo System or HEC.
+HEC is used to insert/extract rescuers into difficult terrain, as well as to extract stranded or injured patients.
 It is quick, efficient and very safe.
-NSR has performed over 100 of these specialized rescues since its inception in 1996.
+NSR has performed 100’s of these specialized rescues since its inception in 1996.
 NSR is a leader in North America in this type of rescue.

-HFRS is now more commonly referred to as the Helicopter External Transport System (HETS).
-More information on this system can be found here.
+HEC is also referred to as Helicopter External Transport System (HETS).

 Urban Search and Rescue